Political positions of David Cameron: Taxation and public spending

 In 2007, the Conservative Party under Cameron's leadership pledged to meet Labour's spending on public services.
 However, since 2010, the coalition government led by David Cameron issued a nationwide programme of austerity.
 Comparing coalition austerity measures with the Opposition's, the Financial Times commentator Martin Wolf commented that the "big shift from Labour ... is the cuts in welfare benefits."
 The government's austerity programme is a series of sustained reductions in public spending, intended to reduce the government budget deficit and the welfare state in the United Kingdom.

 However, the health service and education were "ringfenced" and protected from spending cuts, although some (such as Dr Louise Marshall in The Guardian) have questioned as to whether the National Health Service (NHS) really is exempt from austerity measures.
 In particular, the Health and Social Care Act 2012 caused an increased privatisation of the NHS by 500% in 2014 alone, Paul Evans claims in openDemocracy.

 By 2014 the Treasury extended the proposed austerity period until at least 2018.

 Crime and justice

 Capital punishment

-Cameron opposes the death penalty, saying that while "There are MPs who think we should restore the death penalty...
-I don't happen to take that view."
+Cameron opposes the death penalty but does not consider backing it to be unacceptable, saying that "There are MPs who think we should restore the death penalty...
+I don't happen to take that view but a number of my colleagues do, and a sizable number of people in the country do."